 - Social responsibility

-- Compromise with results
+- Commitment to results

-- Ethical rigor regarding generated information
+- Ethical rigor regarding the information generated

 Jovaldo Rodrigues Savian